2024 Updated Version

 • Illinois Day of Rest: The company must provide 24 hours of rest within every 7-day consecutive period.

-• Illinois Meal Periods: Employees are entitled to meal periods, including a meal within the first 5 hours of their shift.
+• Illinois Meal Breaks: Employees are entitled to meal breaks, including a meal within the first 5 hours of their shift.

 • Illinois Family Military Leave: This leave provides time off for family members of active-duty military personnel.